gitter-badger/apidoc.ez.no/README.md

 ------------
 - php
 - doxygen
-- sami
+- sami, phpdocumentor2 (installed via composer as part of ezpublishbuilder)
-- a working shell and some related cli tools
-  (see the documentation of the ezpublishbuilder tool for more details)
+- a working shell and some related cli tools: git, tar, etc (see the documentation of the ezpublishbuilder tool for more details)

 How to